Disclaimer: Naruto and characters do not belong to me.

 It went on like this for over 2 hours, constantly repurposing her defenses while attempting to defeat the others.
 She had already managed to take down 3 of them.

 An hour into the "game" she noticed one of them was testing out different areas of her security.
 They weren't outright attacking, more like poking and prodding to see what she had put up.
 Playing it that safe…it must be the team leader cataloging her strategies, a smart move on the FBI's part, she'd give them that.
 She let them be and focused on taking down the others.

 Three hours in and two more members were down.

-It was in the fourth hour of the game, when the pace had come to a standstill, that it happened.
-The previously observant leader had deemed it time to participate, and thus let it loose.
+It was in the fourth hour of the game, that Sakura had come to a stand still with one of the members.
+It was also at this time that the previously observant leader had deemed it time to participate, and thus let loose.
 Despite working furiously to defend against the attack, Sakura watched almost in awe of the absolute destruction that reigned.
 The game was over.

 Sakura leaned back so that the chair was sitting on its hind legs.
 She brought her own up and let them rest on the table while she replayed the game in her head, going over all the strategies that worked and those that didn't.

 A few minutes later Tsunade and Itachi walked in.
 Sakura merely turned her head slightly to glance at them, still mostly focused on her own thoughts.
 The team leader was a genius.
 They must have been writing the attack codes the entire time they were testing her defenses just so that they could completely override her system in the end.
 It actually surprised her that the FBI had such a ruthless member of their Cyber Ops team.
 Their strategy was completely different from the others, and for that she had to give them props.